 The most famous gene associated with cancer is the BRCA gene.
 Its stands for BReast CAncer Early Onset, which is a clue to its function.
 We know that women with BRCA1 & 2 gene mutations are at higher risk of cancer, and most (but crucially not ALL) of them will develop breast or ovarian cancer in their lifetime.
-Unfortunately, we don’t yet know very much about how to reduce the risk that BRCA poses and currently the best medical option is surgery to remove the organs at risk.
+Unfortunately, we don’t yet know very much about how to change the way BRCA is expressed in order to reduce the risk, and currently the best medical option is surgery to remove the organs at risk.
 More research is needed to identify how women with BRCA who don’t get cancer manage to escape the disease but the assumption is that their diet and lifestyle are in some way more supportive of health.
-BRCA is an inherited gene variant that you are born with, that has been passed on to you by one of your parents, and there will be a copy inside every cell in your body.
-If you have this mutation it is more important than ever to take advice on how to live in a healthy way.
+BRCA is an inherited gene variant that you are born with, and there will be a copy inside every cell in your body.
+If you have this complex mutation it is more important than ever to take advice on how to live in a healthy way.

 2. Genetic Mutations

-The runaway genes inside tumour cells that switch on toxic metabolites and switch off cell death are caused by damage that happens after you are born, during your lifetime — damage due to poor diet, unhealthy lifestyle choices and toxic exposure (e.g. to x-rays, smoke, pollution, aflatoxin, PCBs, alcohol, sugar, nutrient deficiencies, poor detoxification, viruses,etc.) These mutations occur only inside the cancer cells, not in the rest of your body.
-Changes to ‘oncogenes’ have been the subject of decades of research and we are starting to realise that once a tumour is established the genetic damage is unstoppable: each new cell within a tumour is likely to have different genetic fingerprint making a gene-targeted solution to cancer that has already happened unlikely.
+The runaway genes inside cancer cells are caused by damage that happens after you are born, during your lifetime — damage due to poor diet, unhealthy lifestyle choices, micronutrient deficiencies, and toxic exposure (e.g. to x-rays, smoke, pollution, aflatoxin, PCBs, alcohol, sugar, nutrient deficiencies, poor detoxification, viruses,etc.) These mutations occur only inside the cancer cells, not in the rest of your body.
+Changes to ‘oncogenes’ and ‘tumour suppressor genes’ have been the subject of decades of research and we are starting to realise that once a tumour is established the genetic damage is unstoppable: each new cell within a tumour is likely to have different genetic fingerprint making a gene-targeted solution to cancer that has already happened unlikely.

 3. Single Nucleotide Polymorphisms

-Inherited polymorphisms, as explained above, have a profound affect on our health.
+In recent years there has been growing interest in a particular kind of genetic variant called ‘single nucleotide polymorphisms’.
+These are inherited differences in base pairs that change the genetic code and have a profound affect on our health.
 For example, they control our ability to absorb, transport and utilise nutrients; they make us more or less prone to inflammatory disease; they affect the way we process hormones and toxins; and they impact the quality of our gut flora.
-Nutrigenetics is the study of the way gene variation impacts dietary response and the role of food and nutrients in gene expression and it is particularly relevant to breast cancer.
+Nutrigenetics is the study of the way gene variations impact dietary response, and it is particularly relevant to breast cancer.
 When you understand your own polymorphisms you can take steps to support your health in highly specific ways to make up for inbuilt errors of metabolism.
 For example if you have a genetic tendency to low B12 levels you can supplement this vital nutrient (closely associated with cancer) to make up for your tendency; if you discover that you have a predisposition to higher levels of inflammation (also associated with cancer) you can prioritise anti-inflammatory foods in your diet.
 Nutrigenetic knowledge can help you make lifestyle and treatment choices too, helping you understand if you are suited to a vegetarian or vegan diet, or whether some medications might be more helpful than others.
 In my opinion, nutrigenetics is the most empowering area of nutritional therapy.
 It can show you what you need to pay attention to – and it can also help you to find areas where you can be more relaxed because your genes are working well.

 Methylation and Breast Cancer